pmonks/for-science/README.md

 Please review the [privacy policy](https://github.com/pmonks/for-science/blob/main/PRIVACY.md) before interacting with the bot.

+## Adding the Bot to Your Discord Server

+If you're an administrator of a server, [click here](https://discord.com/oauth2/authorize?client_id=854190844084355082&scope=bot&permissions=2148006976) and follow the instructions.

 ## Running Your Own Copy of the Bot

 ### Obtaining API Keys